EDIpack/EDIpy2.0/doc/pyinstallation.rst

 * `EDIpack2.0`_

 libraries to be installed beforehand, please see related documentation to install such Fortran libraries.
-Once both are set up, the python module can be installed from the EDIpack2 folder via
+Once both are set up, the python module can be installed from the root repository folder via

 .. code-block:: shell